Artist Submission

 REGISTER TODAY

-2024 FACULTY
+2025 FACULTY

 Click on the faculty member's name to reveal their bio.
+Listed in order of appearance in the schedule above.

 Claire Dieringer is a 2016 graduate of Kent State University, from which she received a Bachelor of Fine Arts, Magna Cum Laude.
 Claire has worked professionally as the director of the dance program at Lake Bryn Mawr Camp in Pennsylvania, and as a dance educator at several studios.
 In 2017, Claire joined both MamLuft&Co.
 Dance and Seven Dance Company.
 She is now MamLuft&Co.
 Dance’s Education and Outreach Coordinator, as well.
 As a student, Dieringer was a member of the Kent Dance Ensemble and performed in faculty-choreographed concerts.
 In 2014, she performed at American College Dance Association and also studied at American Dance Festival in Durham, North Carolina, studying with numerous teachers in multiple styles from all over the world.
 Dieringer previously served as the President of the Student Dance Education Organization of Kent State.
 Claire was recognized on the Dean’s List every semester of her college career while also receiving many accolades such as the Dance Faculty Award for Service to the dance division and Outstanding Achievement Award as an Emerging Artist Award.